antonisstathis/MilitaryServicesDocs/FrontEndDocs/SoldiersServicesList.md

 Once the new data is generated, it re-invokes fetchSoldiers to display the updated table with the newly calculated services.

+The isPersonnel parameter is sent to the server to determine whether the service should be triggered for personnel or for soldiers.

+Based on this parameter, the selected option is then loaded into the main table.

 2. Viewing All Services of the Unit

 Clicking the “Services of Unit” button triggers the navigateTo method via the @change event.